danfitz/gitbookReads/a-little-history-of-the-world.md

 ---
-title: A Little History of the World
+title: "A Little History of the World"
-author: E. H. Gombrich
+author: "E. H. Gombrich"
 ---

 # *A Little History of the World* by E. H. Gombrich